treycole/notes.treycole.me/content/Blog/What do you do?.md

 > [!question]  What is condensed matter physics?

-I am not going to attempt to provide an overview of the field of physics as a whole, or for that matter, condensed matter physics.
+I am not going to attempt to provide an overview of the field of physics as a whole, that is for another day.
+I'd like to make the more modest attempt at describing the area of physics that I study, "condensed matter physics."
 Condensed matter physics is the largest subfield of physics, and is a wide spanning landscape of different research topics.
-I would instead like to give a little picture of what it means to "do" condensed matter physics, and perhaps a flavor of what it aims to achieve.
+What I'd like to do is just give a little picture of what it means to "do" condensed matter physics, and perhaps a flavor of what it aims to achieve.

 The Wikipedia definition of condensed matter physics is: